mdedetrich/linked-map/README.md

 ### Why use the scala.collection package?

 While using the scala namespace is discouraged, there are certain classes/methods (such as `AbstractMap`) which cannot be accessed outside of this package.
-Ordered Map requires access to these classes for performance/code size reasons.
+Linked Map requires access to these classes for performance/code size reasons.

 ## Supported Scala Versions

-Ordered Map is currently built for Scala 2.10.x, 2.11.x and 2.12.x.
+Linked Map is currently built for Scala 2.10.x, 2.11.x and 2.12.x.
 2.13.x is
 under consideration, as it may make more sense to include an implementation directly in the Scala Collections redesign